Moraxella lacunata

 Moraxella lacunata is a rod-shaped, Gram-negative, nonmotile bacterium, generally present as diploid pairs.
-It causes one of the commonest forms of catarrhal conjunctivitis.
+It is typically regarded as a commensal organism of the upper respiratory tract.
+M. lacunata is associated with chronic conjunctivitis.

 History

 Moraxella lacunata was first described independently by Victor Morax (1896) and Theodor Axenfeld (1897), hence the alternate name "Morax-Axenfeld diplobacilli" and the name of eye infection in humans is sometimes called Morax-Axenfeld conjunctivitis.

 Characters

 It has the ability to change its morphology in laboratory.
 M. lacunata became shorter and tended to lose its Gram-negative staining characteristic when left out for 5 days.
 It also tended to retain these new characteristics on subsequent blood-agar transfers.

 Clinical significance

 Infection occurs mainly in adults, but can occur at any age.
 It is characterized by: